influxdata/telegraf/docs/CONFIGURATION.md

   When this value is set on a service input, multiple events occurring at the same timestamp may be merged by the output database.
+- **time_source**:
+  Specifies what time any gathered metrics should be assigned.
+Possible values
+  are:
+  - `metric` will not alter the metric (default)
+  - `collection_start` sets the timestamp to when collection started
+  - `collection_end` set the timestamp to when collection finished

+  `time_source` will NOT be used for service inputs.
+It is up to each individual service input to set the timestamp.
 - **collection_jitter**:
   Overrides the `collection_jitter` setting of the [agent][Agent] for the plugin.
 Collection jitter is used to jitter the collection by a random